 Who are you?
 That’s a hilarious question.
 Because you are someone different to everyone you meet.
-You are even different yous to yourself!
+You are even different yous to yourself.
 You have the you for your Mom, and a you for your boss, and a you for your buddy and a you for your lover….
 And it’s important to note that those various yous can come into complete disagreement over what you should do.
 This is why you can’t take your life so seriously.
 The thing living it is all over the place negotiating through this crazy maze called culture.

 How does this manifest in real life?
 I will provide an example that will illuminate the crux of the point.
 A friend and I were recently dog-sitting two friend’s dogs.
 One of these dogs is possibly the most charming dog to have ever lived and it’s not just me that thinks that, it’s everyone who meets him.
 The other is a little bastard.
-We get he’s had some bad experiences in his past somewhere, so we always react lovingly, but it’s not like he encourages natural bonds to be formed.
+We get he’s had some bad experiences in his past somewhere so we always react lovingly, but it’s not like he encourages natural bonds to be formed.

-It didn’t help that immediately after saying it, we asked a stranger if he’d seen the dog and he phrased his answer in a way where he’d clearly perceived my friend and I as an actual couple.
+It didn’t help that immediately after saying it, we asked a stranger if he’d seen the dog and he phrased his answer in a way where he’d clearly perceived my friend and I as an gay couple.

 So do you see?
 There is no real you, there’s just the thing that creates yous.
 That’s the closest thing to a “real you.”
 So stop worrying about the little yous.
 Have fun with them!
-Start focusing on getting good at steering the Big You.
+Start focusing on getting good at steering the big you.
 Because if you can assume more control over your thinking, you will have assumed more control over your life.
 And then you can do things like magically find lost chihuahuas, just like whoever those two gay guys were that found ours. 😉